-Despite the obvious absurdity of taxing our finite planet to infinity, material growth remains the exclusive goal of economic policies most officials in power cling to.
+Despite the obvious absurdity of taxing our finite planet to infinity, growth remains the exclusive economic goal most officials in power cling to.
 What can explain their sobering lack of vision?

 Create to Regenerate